 Describe each of the networks above with the words connected/disconnected, planar/non-planar and cyclic/acyclic.

-A network is called a tree if it is connected, planar and acyclic (like network 5 above).
+A network is called a tree if it is connected, planar and acyclic (like networks 4 and 5 above).

 Investigate the number of edges in trees with different numbers of vertices.